 - 1. At least 1/3 of the voting members must be present at a meeting for official business to be conducted.
 This constitutes a quorum. - 2.
-A member may attend the meeting by telephone or video call, if he/she is unable to be present physically. - 3.
-If the Policy Council Chairperson or Vice-Chairperson is not present, a voting member must assume the role of Acting Chairperson in order for business to be conducted.
-If quorum would not be met in the instance where a voting member assumes the role of Acting Chairperson, then another member or a 1st Step Staff member may assume the role of Acting Chairperson. - 4.
-The Policy Council Chairperson can count in determining whether or not a quorum is present.
+A member may attend the meeting by telephone, if he/she is unable to be present physically. - 3.
+If the Policy Council Chair or Vice-Chair is not present, a voting member must assume the role of Acting Chair in order for business to be conducted. - 4.
+The Policy Council Chair can count in determining whether or not a quorum is present.